dcaste/dax_blank/README.md

+# Notice
+In heavy development, not functional at this moment.

 # Dax Blank
 The objective of this repo is to show my PHP, Wordpress and Jquery programming abilities.
 I use this theme to develop websites for my clients.